gjeffgolden/gjeffgolden/README.md

 ***

-### 🔭 I’m currently working on:
-A week-long group hackathon project with the theme of "nurturing difference" and providing an amplified voice to different perspectives.

-### 🌱 I’m currently learning:
-TDD, Redux, Python

 ### ⚡ Fun fact:
 I climbed all the 14ers in Colorado between 2009 and 2012, and I still love hiking above treeline as often as humanly possible.
 Checkout my website for more Fun Facts!